Testing AdS early dark energy with Planck, SPTpol and LSS data: Methodology

 As a phenomenological model \cite{Ye:2020btb}, besides six parameters of $\Lambda$CDM model, we choose \{$\ln(1+z_c)$, $\omega_{\text{scf}}$, $\alpha_{\text{AdS}}$\} rather than \{$V_0$, $V_\text{AdS}$, $\phi_\text{i}$\} as EDE's parameters. $z_c$ is the redshift that satisfy $\partial_{\phi}^2 V(\phi_c) = 9 H_c^{2}$, i.e. the redshift when EDE field starts to slow roll, $\omega_\text{scf}$ is the physical fraction of EDE, and $\alpha_{\text{AdS}}$ is defined by $V_\text{AdS} = \alpha_{\text{AdS}}\left(\rho_\text{m}(z_c)+\rho_\text{r}(z_c)\right)$.

 We modified \texttt{CLASS v2.9.4} \cite{Blas:2011rf} and \texttt{MontePython v3.4} \cite{Brinckmann:2018cvx,Audren:2012wb} to run Markov chain Monte Carlo (MCMC) analysis, and convert EDE parameters by shooting algorithm.
 Nonlinear matter power specturm is calculated by using \texttt{HALOFIT} \cite{astro-ph/0207664,Takahashi:2012em}, whose suitability for EDE model is checked in \cite{Hill:2020osr}.
-We fixed $\alpha_{\text{AdS}}$ to $3.79 \times 10^{-4}$ as \cite{Ye:2020btb} in order to avoid sampling to many regions of parameters that the field cannot climb out of the AdS potential.
+A large $\alpha_{\text{AdS}}$ will cause the field fails to climb up the potential while a small $\alpha_{\text{AdS}}$ is just a run-away potential without AdS phase.
+Thus we will fix it to a value that dose not lead to a collapsing Universe while having a significant AdS phase.
+We follow \cite{Ye:2020btb} and set $\alpha_{\text{AdS}}=3.79 \times 10^{-4}$.
 We also adopt the same neutrino assumption as Planck.
 In addition, since the field in AdS-EDE model does not oscillate and thus cannot be approximated using the fluid approximation, we choose to solve the Klein-Gordon equation directly (see \cite{Agrawal:2019lmo} for EDE with power-law potential).

-Here, all parameters are assumed with flat prior to avoid information input.
+Here, all parameters are assumed with flat prior.
 The sampling range of $\ln(1+z_c)$ is set as $[7.5, \ 9]$ to ensure the decaying of EDE before recombination.
 We also set a very small lower limit for $\omega_{\text{scf}}$ to avoid the sampling difficulty when $\omega_{\text{scf}}$ is too small and has too weak constraint power on other EDE parameters.\footnote{In fact, in light of the posterior distribution below, we need not to worry about it.} The Gelman-Rubin criterion for all chains is converged to $R-1<0.15$.
 The posterior distribution is analyzed and plotted using \texttt{GetDist} \cite{Lewis:2019xzd}.